stevekinney/tip-calculator/README.md

+# Tip Calculator

+A sample React and Redux application for teaching React and Redux.

+Part of the [Redux Fundamentals](https://stevekinney.github.io/redux-fundamentals) course for [Frontend Masters](https://frontendmasters.com).

-# Building a Tip Calculator in Redux
+## Building a Tip Calculator in Redux

 Let's start by creating some initial state for our application.